Step 1: Apply Online

 major.
 In addition, student information is maintained under the supervision of the

-and the Dean of Matriculation, Admissions and Records (all permanent academic files).
+of Matriculation, Admissions and Records (all permanent academic files).

 A student's records are open to the student, employees of the college acting in the course of their duties, and state and federal officials as defined in Sections 54610 and 54622 of the California Administrative Code.